forgente/blog/content/post/feature-preview-gitea-actions.md

 - Tea Runner
 - Woodpecker

-The new Gitea Actions system would allow these existing systems to push their results directly into Gitea, allowing them to be viewed in a unified way, and should a administrator wish not to have to manage multiple systems, they can be use the option of standalon runners.
+The new Gitea Actions system would allow these existing systems to push their results directly into Gitea, allowing them to be viewed in a unified way, and should a administrator wish not to have to manage multiple systems, they can be use the option of standalone runners.

 ## Create Gitea Actions